mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 activated, generates an energy blade of about a meter in length.
-The psion unconsciously limits the blade length, preventing it from operating as a conventional, ranged, energy weapon: its costs the psion 1 Psi point per hour to maintain the blade’s integrity.
+The psion unconsciously limits the blade length, preventing it from operating as a conventional, ranged, energy weapon: its costs the psion 1 Psi point per hour to maintain the blade's integrity.

-The weapon’s damage is 4d6, plus the Effect of a successful Psionic Strength 8+ roll.
+The weapon's damage is 4d6, plus the Effect of a successful Psionic Strength 8+ roll.
 The haft contains a battery that provides up to 4 hours of continuous operation.
 The skill required to use the weapon is Melee (blade).